tdwg/dwc/docs/terms/index.md

 container: fluid
 ---

-# Darwin Core quick reference guide
+# Darwin Core Quick Reference Guide

 This document is intended to be an easy-to-read reference of the currently (as of 2021-07-15) recommended terms maintained as part of the [Darwin Core standard](https://www.tdwg.org/standards/dwc/) and is maintained by the [Darwin Core Maintenance Group](https://www.tdwg.org/community/dwc/).